Assault in Missouri

 Second-Degree Assault

-- Recklessly causing serious physical injury
+- Recklessly causing serious physical injury to another person

 Third-Degree Assault